ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 Use the following table to document the parameters needed for your deployment, examples are shown that match the deployment described in this document.

-The ignition files can be copied after using the following commands to display the files:
+You can copy the ignition files after you use the following commands to display the files:

 `cat /opt/ocpinstall/master.ign`